colinjeanne/stop-lang/readme.md

 Indirect references in the set of values decay into direct references.

-    INJECT "GOTO" "test" ; Inserts the command GOTO "test" as the last command
+    INJECT "GOTO" "TEST" ; Inserts the command GOTO "TEST" as the last command

 ### ITEM list|string number
 The `ITEM` command takes a single list or string and an nonnegative number representing an index and returns the value at that index.

-If the index is out of range then `undefined` is returned.
+If the index is out of range then `UNDEFINED` is returned.

     ITEM [1, 2, 3] 2 ; Returns 3

-### LABEL string
-The `LABEL` command defines a label.
-This command takes a single string representing the name of the label and returns `undefined`.

-Multiple labels can have the same name.

-    LABEL "test" ; Defines the label "test"

 ### LENGTH list|string
 The `LENGTH` command takes a single list or string and returns the number of